rism-digital/muscat-guidelines/default/en/person_100.md

 Enter additions to names such as Jr., III, Sir, Meister, etc., as well as the person's religious order or title.
 Abbreviations for religious orders are taken from the Wikipedia page "[Liste der Ordenskürzel (römisch-katholisch)](https://de.wikipedia.org/wiki/Liste_der_Ordensk%C3%BCrzel_(r%C3%B6misch-katholisch))".

-In rare cases of people with identical headings, enter qualifying information to differenciate one of the people, such as **Composer** or **Poet**.
+In rare cases of people with identical headings, enter qualifying information to differentiate one of the people, such as **Composer** or **Poet**.

 ##### Examples